Russia child cancer hospital closure plan stirs outrage

 "Back then, 20 years ago, it seemed obvious to everyone that the privileged people of St Petersburg were its children and old people," the petition says.

-"We hope this is still the case today."'My son's last chance'
+"We hope this is still the case today."

 Among those signing the petitions were celebrities such as Nobel Prize-winning physicist Jaures Alferov, rock singer Andrei Makarevich and actress Chulpan Khamatova.